reductstore/website/blog/2024-03-15-ROS-integration/index.md

 The `capture_and_store` node will start listening to the `/image_raw` topic and store the images in ReductStore as they are received.

-### Use ReductStore CLI to Inspect Stored Images
+### Use ReductStore CLI to inspect stored images
-First of all, you need to install the ReductStore CLI.
-You can find the installation instructions [**here**](<https://cli.reduct.store/en/latest/>) and create an alias for the URL of your ReductStore instance.
+To get started, you need to install the ReductStore CLI by following the instructions [**here**](<https://cli.reduct.store/en/latest/>).

-Once you have the ReductStore CLI installed, you can create an alias for the URL of your ReductStore instance using the `rcli alias add` command.
+Once installed, you can create an alias for the URL of your ReductStore instance using the `rcli alias add` command.
 For example:

 ```bash
 rcli alias add -L  https://play.reduct.store play